-TO BE HELD MARCH 7, 2018
+TO BE HELD MARCH 6, 2019

-NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of Bassett Furniture Industries, Incorporated (the "Company"), will be held at the Company's headquarters in Bassett, Virginia, on Wednesday, March 7, 2018, at 10:00 a.m., local time, for the purpose of considering and acting upon the following:
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of Bassett Furniture Industries, Incorporated (the "Company"), will be held at the Company's headquarters in Bassett, Virginia, on Wednesday, March 6, 2019, at 10:00 a.m., local time, for the purpose of considering and acting upon the following:

 - 1. The election of eight Directors. - 2.
-A proposal to ratify the selection of Ernst & Young LLP as its independent registered public accounting firm for the fiscal year ending November 24, 2018. - 3.
-To consider and act on an advisory vote regarding the approval of compensation paid to certain executive officers. - 4.
+A proposal to ratify the selection of Ernst & Young LLP as its independent registered public accounting firm for the fiscal year ending November 30, 2019. - 3.
+To consider and act on an advisory vote regarding the approval of compensation paid to certain executive officers ("say-on-pay"). - 4.
+To consider and act on an advisory vote regarding the frequency of stockholder approval of the compensation paid to certain executive officers ("say-on-frequency"). - 5.
 Any and all other matters that may properly come before the meeting or any adjournment thereof.

-The Board of Directors has fixed the close of business on January 19, 2018 as the record date for determining the stockholders entitled to notice of and to vote at the meeting and any adjournment thereof, and only holders of Common Stock of the Company of record at such date will be entitled to notice of or to vote at the meeting.
+The Board of Directors has fixed the close of business on January 17, 2019 as the record date for determining the stockholders entitled to notice of and to vote at the meeting and any adjournment thereof, and only holders of Common Stock of the Company of record at such date will be entitled to notice of or to vote at the meeting.